apiaryio/api-blueprint/Tutorial.md

     FORMAT: 1A

-Depending on the tools you will be using with your blueprint you might want to start the blueprint file with a metadata explicitly stating an API Blueprint version.
-Since this tutorial is for API Blueprint version `1A` the first line
+Depending on the tools you will be using with your blueprint you might want to start your blueprint file with a metadata explicitly stating the API Blueprint version you want to use like in this case the version 1A.

+> **Note:** Should you need a clarification of some terms as used through this document refer to [API Blueprint Glossary of Terms](Glossary%20of%20Terms.md).

 #### API Name

     # Gist Fox API

 Every good API should have a name.
 So does ours – *"Gist Fox API"*.
 The first Markdown header in our document represents just that – the API name.
 #### API Description

     Gist Fox API is a **pastes service** similar to [GitHub's Gist][http://gist.github.com].

-The API Name header might be followed by any arbitrary Markdown-formatted discussion.
+The API Name might be followed by any arbitrary Markdown-formatted discussion.
 Preferably about your API.

-> **Note:** We will provide much richer description in the final blueprint of our Gist Fox API adding details about **authentication, used media types and error handling**.
-You will find it in the full listing of the Gist Fox API Blueprint at the end of this tutorial.
+> **Note:** We will add much richer and more helpful discussion in the final version of this blueprint.
+Adding details about authentication, used media types and error handling to this discussion is always a great idea!

-> **Note:** Should you need a clarification of some terms as used through this document refer to [API Blueprint Glossary of Terms](Glossary%20of%20Terms.md).

 ## Markdown
 All you really need to write a blueprint is a text editor.
-A Markdown editor would be even better.
+A Markdown editor even better.
 Anything you like.
 From Vi to Byword.
 Online editors are great too!
-Perhaps directly on GitHub in the repository your service will live?
+You can even directly edit a blueprint on GitHub in the repository your service is living!

 If you are completely new to Markdown it is now the best time to learn about it.
 Just head over to [Markdown Tutorial][] and enjoy the ride.
 Just don't forget to come back we have some cool stuff too!

-Should you just need to refresh Markdown syntax you can always check the one and only [Gruber's Original][].
+Should you just need to refresh Markdown syntax you can always check the one and only [Gruber's Original][] documentation.

 >  **Note:** It is not essentially required to know the Markdown syntax but it will help a lot.
 The knowledge of Markdown will make some API Blueprint construct more intuitive.